englercj/harvest-engine/docs/he_project_kdl/nodes/external_node.md

 ## Properties

 - `warnings` (string) - Optional.
 How warnings are considered.
 Valid values are:
-    * `default` - Use the toolset's default warning behavior.
-This is the behavior.
+    * `default` - Use the toolset's default behavior.
+This is the default value.
     * `all` - Enable all available warnings for the toolset.
     * `extra` - Enables extra warnings that are not typically enabled by the toolset.
     * `on` - Enables significant warnings from the toolset.